Want the short path? Start here: Brew Lab — the full index of brewing guides, espresso fixes, and buying fundamentals.

 Drip / Pour Over

-- If your brewer runs long (slow drawdown), your grind is probably too fine.
+• If your brewer runs slow (long drawdown), your grind is probably too fine.

-Want to choose coffees that match your brew style (and reduce bitterness by not fighting the bean)?
-Shop coffee by brew method.
+Choose coffees that match your brew style and reduce bitterness by not fighting the bean: Shop coffee by brew method.

 French Press

-- Don’t steep forever.
+• Don't steep past 4 minutes.
 Extended contact time is a bitterness trap.

-If your French press keeps coming out harsh, use: Best French Press: Done Right.
+If your French press keeps coming out harsh: Best French Press: Done Right.

 Espresso

-Espresso bitterness is almost always extraction-related: too fine, too slow, too much yield, or a shot that ran long.
+Espresso bitterness is almost always extraction-related: grind too fine, shot too slow, yield too high, or shot ran too long.

-- Don’t “fix” bitterness by crushing the dose higher and higher.
-That often makes it worse.
+• Don't "fix" bitterness by increasing dose higher and higher — that often makes it worse.

-Two guides that save a lot of trial and error: Bitter espresso fix (over-extraction) and Espresso ratios (1:1 vs 1:2 vs 1:3).
+Two guides that save a lot of trial and error: Bitter espresso fix (over-extraction) and Dialing in espresso: change one variable at a time.

 Brewing matters, but beans can sabotage you too.
 Common quality problems that show up as bitterness:

-- Defects (poor sorting/processing) → harsh, flat, bitter cups.
+• Defects (poor sorting or processing) → harsh, flat, bitter cups

-If you want the simplest “buying” shortcut: choose the roast level based on how you drink coffee (black vs cream) and how you brew (drip vs espresso).
-This guide does it without the coffee-snob nonsense: How to choose the right coffee roast.
+Simplest buying shortcut: choose roast level based on how you drink coffee (black vs cream) and how you brew (drip vs espresso): How to choose the right coffee roast.

-If you’re comparing flavor clarity across origins, this helps: Single origin coffee explained (no coffee-snob talk).
+If you're comparing flavor clarity across origins: Single origin coffee explained (no coffee-snob talk).

 If You Hate Bitter Coffee: Simple Picks